Top Secret!: Plot

-Nick Rivers, an American rock star, travels to East Germany to perform at a cultural festival, which secretly serves the East German government as a diversion for a military operation with the intent of reuniting Germany under their rule.
+Nick Rivers, an American rock star, travels to East Germany to perform at a cultural festival, which secretly serves the East German government as a diversion for a military operation with the intent of reuniting Germany under Communist rule.
 At a dinner, Nick encounters Hillary Flammond, a member of the local resistance movement who is attempting to avoid the authorities.
 He pretends to be her date to get to know her, and performs an impromptu song and dance, mistakenly thinking he was asked to do so, to the delight of Hillary and the diners, but to the annoyance of General Streck, the mastermind of the "reunification" plot.

 Nick later sees Hillary at a ballet, where she expects to rendezvous with the resistance leader, but is met by the police instead.
 Nick saves her and they try to escape, but Nick turns himself in so that Hillary can get away.
 He is taken to a prison where he is questioned and tortured, but he knows nothing and does not break.
 In an escape attempt, he ends up in the secret prison laboratory of Dr. Paul Flammond, a brilliant scientist developing the "Polaris naval mine", a device that can destroy the entire NATO submarine fleet as part of the government's plot.
 The East Germans force him to work by threatening to kill his daughter, Hillary.
 Nick is recaptured and scheduled for execution.

-The East Germans decide that Nick must perform to avoid an international incident, and he does so to the rapturous joy of the local girls.
+The East Germans decide that Nick must perform to avoid an international incident, and he does so to the joy of local girls.
 He is rescued by Hillary at the end of his performance, after which they spend the night in the loft of a Swedish bookstore.
 Nick plays for her and they make love.
-The next morning, they are moved to the "Potato Farm" where they meet members of the French Resistance, led by Nigel "The Torch", who was Hillary's lover from when they were stranded on an island as youths.
+The next morning, they are moved to the "Potato Farm" where they meet members of the French Resistance, led by Nigel "The Torch", who had been Hillary's lover when they were stranded on an island as youths.
 Nick is upset by Hillary's love for Nigel, but accepts that they must work together for the cause.
 After fighting off an attack by the East Germans (who were tipped off by a mystery traitor) they move to a pizza restaurant, where Nick proves his identity by performing for the locals.

 The resistance group stages a rescue of Dr. Flammond, where Nigel and Du Quois, a resistance leader, dress up in a fake cow outfit to disable the prison's defenses.
 While the other members successfully infiltrate the prison, Nigel reveals himself as the traitor, but his plans are ruined by an amorous bull.
 Dr. Flammond is rescued, but Nigel makes off with Hillary and Nick is forced to rescue her in an underwater bar fight.
 With their flight about to leave, Hillary chooses to go with Nick and her father to America.